 1888: George Eastman patented his Kodak box camera with a name he thought would be easy to remember.

-1915: The 762-foot Cunard passenger liner, Lusitania, captained by William Turner, was torpedoed by a German submarine ten miles off Old Head of Kinsale, Ireland, and sank in 18 minutes with the loss of 1,198 lives.
+1915: The 762ft Cunard passenger liner, Lusitania, was torpedoed by a German submarine ten miles off Old Head of Kinsale, Ireland with the loss of 1,198 lives.

-1918: In the Budget debate, HH Asquith announced the government’s intention to introduce an old age pension – five shillings (25p) a week for every person over 70, or seven shillings and sixpence for married couples.
+1918: HH Asquith announced the intention to introduce an old age pension – five shillings (25p) a week for every person over 70, or seven shillings and sixpence for married couples.

 1945: Germany surrendered unconditionally to the Allies.

 1954: Dien Bien Phu was lost by French forces to Viet Minh.

 1971: United States removed all controls on use of dollars in transactions with China.